BpAAP/LC3CustomVM/README.md

 For more details check my website at `www.benedekpapp.page`.

+Running the vm with the option `-Debug`, will enable debug printing.

+Running the vm with the option `-PrintEndState` will print the last value of the accumulator.

 ## Summary
 A vm in C working on a custom instruction set.